niplav/site/platforms.md

 the viability of using prediction platforms to predict RCTs, and thus be plausibly useful in selecting experiments to run and actions to perform?

-One issue here is that we only observed two datapoints: Two logscores from the markets on the Pomodoro method (-0.326) and the Vitamin D₃ experiment (-0.333).
+One issue here is that we only observed three datapoints: Three logscores from the markets on the Pomodoro method (-0.326), the Vitamin D₃ experiment (-0.333), and the Lumenator experiment (-0.429).
 Qualitatively these are already fairly assuring because they're both far better than a random score of -0.69.
 But if we want to quantify the amount of information we've gained, we can do that by performing a Bayesian update.